Burmantofts: Housing

 At present the majority of the housing in Burmantofts is mid-20th century council-owned housing, mostly made up by multi-story blocks of flats of various heights.
 A small number of 19th century houses remain close to the Burtons warehouse.

+In Leeds, the Inner East sub-area (which includes Burmantofts and Richmond Hill) had among the lowest house prices in the city in 2022.